netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 ### 15-sensor-specific-changes.conf

 Makes any changes to fields needed for specific sensors.
-It currently provides the ability to change the sensor name for flows from a specified sensor which go through a certain interface.
-You may edit the file in a bare-metal installation, or use the .env file for Docker installations, to specifiy the parameters.
-By default, it will do nothing.
+It currently provides the ability to change the sensor name for flows from a specified sensor which go through a certain interface, and the ability to apply a sampling rate correction manually for named sensors.
+You may edit the file in a bare-metal installation and specify everything explicitly (upgrades will not overwrite this config) or you may use the environment file specified in the systemd unit file.
+For Docker installations, use the .env file to specifiy the parameters.
+By default, this config will do nothing since the flags are set to False by default.

 ### 20-add_id.conf